RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/LedCounter.rst

 .. note::

     The instructions here are an example for STEMlab 125-14.
-For other boards the process is the same, but diferent flags must be used.
+For other boards, the process is the same, but different flags must be used.
 The design source structure may differ from the one seen in the pictures here.
 Please see the :ref:`Vivado Project Setup <create_fpga_project>` for more information.

 Prepare the environment